The Essential Guide to Gym Etiquette

 If a call comes in, feel free to answer, but if it’s going to be more than a quick conversation, consider taking it outside.
 Be considerate of those around you who probably aren’t interested in hearing you discuss your colonoscopy results with your spouse.

-When moving between exercise areas, keep your attention focused on where you are walking, rather than having your eyes on your phone and possibly walking into someone.
+When moving between exercise areas, keep your attention focused on where you are walking, rather than having your phone eyes and possibly walking into someone.

 #3 Manage Your Sweat